-Eargo's self-administered hearing screeners are intended to be part of our retail customer experience and are expected to be located in physical retail settings so customers can obtain general information regarding their hearing and see Eargo hearing aids in person.
+Eargo's self-administered hearing screeners are intended to be part of our retail customer experience and are located in certain physical retail settings, allowing customers to obtain general information regarding their hearing and see Eargo hearing aids in person.
 We also have a select number of commercial partnerships to, among other things, facilitate the retail experience, and we intend to continue to pursue additional opportunities for in-person customer engagement.
-For example, we have entered into an agreement with an authorized vendor to facilitate access to our hearing screeners at certain Verizon store locations.
-While customers can learn about Eargo hearing aids and obtain general information about their hearing through our current hearing screeners, they cannot purchase or order Eargo hearing aids in retail settings.
-We believe that if the Proposed Rule by the FDA regarding an OTC regulation of hearing aids is finalized in substantially the same form as proposed, the Final Rule will facilitate negotiation and execution of additional retail opportunities in the future, including the potential ability to purchase or order our products directly at retail locations.
+For example, we have a commercial arrangement with Victra, one of America's largest wireless retailers, to facilitate access to our hearing screeners and demo our devices at approximately 1,500 Victra store locations across the country.
+In addition, following the effective date of the OTC Final Rule of October 17, 2022, customers can now purchase or order Eargo hearing aids at those same Victra store locations.
+We believe that the OTC Final Rule may facilitate the opportunity to execute additional commercial partnerships, expanding our customers' ability to learn about our hearing aids, obtain general information about their hearing through our current hearing screeners, and experience our devices in person prior to purchasing or ordering directly at retail locations.